CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-profile.md

-# REST API: edit properties of a profile
+# REST API: PUT profile

 A method to edit the properties of an existing profile.
 It is called using the following URL: